dag7dev/dag-anki-cards/Blockchain.md

 ---
 START
 Basic
-Consensus on blockchain vs. consensus on ethereum
+Consensus on bitcoin vs. consensus on ethereum
 Back:
 The term consensus mechanism refers to the entire stack of protocols, incentives and ideas that allow a network of nodes to agree on the state of a blockchain.